igrabski/MultiStudyNMF/README.md

                     inits=list(results[[2]][[x]],results[[3]][[x]])))
 ```

 Note the additional arguments required here.
-The output of each individual call of `discovery_covariates` here is a list of five components: the estimated marginal log-likelihood, the fixed `A` matrix, the posterior median estimate of the signatures matrix `P`, a list of the posterior inclusion probabilities (PIPs) of each covariate for each signature in each dataset, and a list of the posterior median coefficient estimates of each covariate for each signature in each dataset.
+The output of each individual call of `discovery_covariates` here is a list of five components:

+1. The estimated marginal log-likelihood.
+2. The fixed `A` matrix.
+3. The posterior median estimate of the signatures matrix in the *mutational motifs x signatures* format.
+The columns of this matrix match the columns of `A`.
+4. A list consisting of the posterior inclusion probabilities (PIPs) for each dataset, in the same order as `M` and `cov`.
+For each dataset, the PIPs represent the posterior probability that each covariate has an effect on each signature, and are in *covariate x signature* format.
+The columns match the order of the `A` matrix.
+Values of `NA` are used when a given signature does not belong to that dataset.
+5. A list consisting of the posterior median coefficients for each dataset, in the same order as `M` and `cov`.
+For each dataset, this is a matrix in *covariate x signature* format, with columns matching the order of the `A` matrix.
+Values of `NA` are used when a given signature does not belong to that dataset, as well as when a given covariate has a PIP of 0 for that signature in that dataset.

 The solution with largest marginal log-likelihood can be thought of as the best solution.
-Note that the PIP and coefficient estimate matrices are in the format of *covariates x signatures*.
-Values of `NA` are used when a given signature does not belong to that dataset and, in the case of the coefficient estimate matrices, when a given covariate has a PIP of 0 for that signature.

 ## Usage: Recovery-Discovery Model with Covariates